 That's what I learned early in my research on God's name and also what most people learn to this day.

 But that conclusion was overturned for me in 2002 when I went on tour in Israel and met (real) Hebrew scholar Nehemia Gordon who served as an expert for part of the tour.
 In private conversation I heard him using a strange word in Hebrew seemingly for God that I had never heard before.
 I asked him to repeat it more slowly: "Ye-ho-VAH."
 (To hear what it sounded like click the play button for the audio of me repeating it below:)

 I asked Nehemia what that word was and he explained it's God's name.
 Wow!
 (At the time, I confess I had moved on from Yahweh to get stuck on an even more embarrassing opinion of "Yehuah".)

-- יְהֹוָה → Yehovah (full vowels as found in the Leningrad Codex in dozens of places)
+- יְהֹוָה → Yehovah (full vowels as found in the Leningrad Codex in at least 53 places)